Wait like a Watchman

-I first became familiar with the psalm through The ZOE Group’s version of “Amazing Love (You are My King)”
+I first became familiar with the psalm through The ZOE Group’s version of “Amazing Love (You Are My King)”

-bold portion (though they use the King James and for ease of reading I chose the NIV) of the psalm is recited between the final verse and chorus.
+when part of the psalm is recited between the final verse and chorus.
 Initially, the part I paid most attention to was in verses 3, 4, and 7 – after all, that is what the song is about –

 God’s amazing love.
 Through many prayers and deployments and waiting for answers, verses 5 and 6 began to resonate within my soul as well.
 However, until one really understands the role of the watchman, the power of this verse isn’t recognized.

 The prophets are referred to as watchmen throughout the Old Testament.
 Other places in Scripture speak about the watchmen on the wall.
-These men kept watch for anyone approaching the city and sent warning of danger.
+These men kept watch for anyone approaching the city and sent out a warning of danger.
 They were the first responders to intruders.
 Cities stood or fell based on how quickly they acted.
 He couldn’t fall asleep on the job (or at all, until morning), figuratively or literally.
 The role of the watchman continued, becoming somewhat of local law enforcement through the Roman Empire and Medieval times, and even later in some parts of Europe.
 The watchman (or men) would walk along the wall and sing on the hour.
 If you remember the line, “one o’clock and all’s well,” from the animated Robinhood

 or perhaps other occurrences, that is a reference to the Night Watchman’s Hour Song.
 He kept vagrants and drunkards off the streets, warned people in the event of fires, and lit the lamps along the wall.